cedardevs/onestop/docs/developer/additional-developer-info.md

 If you are using Kubernetes, the keystores and their credentials need to be converted into Kubernetes secrets.

 Due to the sensitive nature of keystores, this is a one-time setup which is done separately by those who have the proper access.
-If you have access and need to work on features related to security or wish to toggle on security during development, see our [private instructions](https://github.com/cedardevs/help/wiki/local-secure-development-setup).
+If you have access and need to work on features related to security or wish to toggle on security during development, contact someone on the agile developer team.
+More information to come.

 #### For open source developers who wish to contribute to security-toggled features:
 Due to the static nature of registering public certificates to identity providers like ICAM and login.gov, we have opted not to publish public "debug" keystores and associated metadata with these providers, as those registrations could be clobbered by a variety of unknown, unrelated developers.